fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Stretched payment method icons on mobile when custom styles are set by other plugins.
 * Fixed: Ensure use of captured JS events, even when event propagation has been stop in some cases.
 * Fixed: Maybe collapse substep edit section when step is complete when changing substep visibility.
 Fixes missing local pickup (PRO feature) address when switching shipping methods.
+* Fixed: Remove extra text "Shipping" added by some themes to the shipping costs value column on the order summary.

 = 3.0.6 - 2023-11-15 =